Test in production without watermarks.

 {

-// Renders the data in Sales view
+// Renders the sales view with the sales data

 return View(salesData);